rgary/tree_modules/README.md

 *tree_speed* is used to select the speed of rotation and direction of turning for the tree.
 0-stopped, 1-very_low, 2-low, 3-medium, 4-medium-fast and 5-fast.
-Negative numbers turn in the opposite direction. *tree_angle* is an input value providing a estimate of the angle of rotation in degrees from an arbitrary starting point.
+Negative numbers turn in the opposite direction.

+*tree_angle* is an input value providing an estimate of the angle of rotation in degrees from an arbitrary starting point.
 Both of these values a shared memory objects.
 To check or update them, access their ".value" attributes.
 As "tree_speed.value" or